0xPolygon/polygon-docs/docs/pos/how-to/troubleshoot/technical-faqs.md

 ### 9. How much should I stake?

-"stake-amount" and "heimdall-fee-amount" - how much it should be?
+Set the `stake-amount` and `heimdall-fee-amount` values according to the logic described below.

 A minimum of 10 Matic tokens is required for the stake amount whereas heimdall fee should be greater than 10.
 For example, your stake amount is 400 then the heimdall fee should be 20.
 We suggest to keep the Heimdall fee as 20.

-However, please note that the values entered in stake amount and heimdal-fee-amount should be entered in 18 decimals
+However, please note that the values entered in stake amount and `heimdal-fee-amount` should be entered in 18 decimals

 For example,